martinezjavier/esp32-dice-chess/README.md

 ## Customization

+- Replace `board.BUTTON0` and `board.BUTTON1` to match buttons used to choose a piece and turn the display on and off.
 - Modify the `chess_pieces` dictionary in `code.py` to change the available pieces or their corresponding image files.
 - Adjust the `WIDTH` and `HEIGHT` constants if necessary to match the display dimensions.